MariuszFerdyn/AirConditionIoTCentral/README.md

 This project allows you to control air conditioning using Azure IoT Central.
 Commands to the air conditioning unit will be sent via infrared (first, we record them from the original remote controller).

+What is intresting all communication with IoT central is done via REST API calling via CURL.

 ## Prerequisites

 Install and customize (connect to the network) your Raspberry Pi.
 Any of the following models are supported: Zero, Zero W, 1A+, 1B+, 2B, 3B, 3B+, 3A+, 4B, 400, CM1, CM3, CM3+, CM4, CM4S, Zero 2 W. The best way is to use the Raspberry Pi Imager: [Raspberry Pi Imager](https://www.raspberrypi.com/software/).</br></br>